superpooperxxx/superpooperxxx/README.md

 # Full Stack developer from Ukraine🇺🇦

+Full stack developer, who is in love with creating high-performance and unique websites and web apps.
+I also have a master's degree in Automation and Computer-Integrated technologies.
+Both my diploma and dissertation projects were developed using Convolutional Neural Networks and Computer vision (Python).
+My English🇬🇧 level is upper-intermediate (IELTS 6.5).

 <!--
 **superpooperxxx/superpooperxxx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.